 People fishing from a boat or a kayak have a huge variety of options available to them, mostly due to the fact that they can get close to geographical features such as reefs and islands that someone on foot just can’t reach.
 Some of the best fishing is done over deep water near underwater structure or over deep ocean trenches.
 Having a boat opens up a world of fishing so long as you have the right gear for the job.

 You can fish from a boat in a number of ways:

-Bait fishing utilises a rod and reel combo along with fishing line of varying densities, a hook (or multiple hooks) and sometimes a sinker.
+Bait fishing uses a rod and reel combo along with fishing line of varying densities, a hook (or multiple hooks) and sometimes a sinker.
 A sinker on the end of your line carries your dead or live bait down to the level at which your chosen target feeds.
 To fish in deep water you will need heavier sinkers the deeper you intend to fish.
 Straylining is a form of bait fishing that does away with a weight and allows your bait to float naturally with the current attracting surface dwelling species (or pelagic fish).

 Trawling is the act of towing your bait behind the boat at a speed relative to the fish you are trying to catch.
 You will typically use specially designed trawling lures, large overhead reels, and short rods to catch fast moving pelagic fish.
 Trawling is used for commercial fishing, sport fishing, and recreational fishing.